tmuratc/nodejs-datapipeline/README.md

 ## NOTES
 - As it is said before this project doesn't provide data proccesing for from Pub/Sub to BQ operation.
-- To get complete data life cycle DataFlow, Cloud Functions, Cloud Run services can be considered.
+- For Pub/Sub to BQ process; DataFlow, Cloud Functions, Cloud Run services can be considered.
 - This project can be adapted to different use cases by modifying ./models/scjema.json and scripts/getQueries.js files.